rikifujihara/scooterbay/README.md

 Offers have the following database relationships.

-- '*two mandatory to optional many' relationship with Users.
-Offers must have Users but Users can have zero or many Offers. * When an offer is created it will reference two different Users, one as a merchant and one as an offerer
+- '*two mandatory to many optional' relationship with Users.
+Offers must have Users but Users can have zero or many Offers. * When an offer is created it will reference two different Users, one as a merchant and one as an offeror

 - 'one mandatory to optional many' relationship with Listings.
 Offers must have one Listing but Listings can have zero or many Offers.